India virus death toll passes 300,000, 3rd highest in world - WTMJ

 The health ministry Monday reported 4,454 new death in the last 24 hours, bringing India’s total fatalities to 303,720.
 It also reported 222,315 new infections, which raised the overall total to nearly 27 million.
 Both are almost certainly undercounts.

+From the remote Himalayan villages in the north, through the vast humid central plains and to the sandy beaches in the south, the pandemic has swamped India’s underfunded health care system after spreading fast across the country.

+In the capital, New Delhi, residents have died at home with no oxygen as hospitals exhausted limited supplies.
+In Mumbai, COVID-19 patients have died in crowded hospital corridors.
+In rural villages, fever and breathlessness took people before they were even tested for coronavirus.

-Megacities such as Mumbai and New Delhi, the worst affected by the latest surge, are also experiencing signs of improvement in recent days.
-But the virus isn’t finished with India by any means and there are some early indications that it has already taken a ghastly toll in the country’s vast rural areas where a majority of the people live and where health care is limited.
+While the megacities have seen signs of improvement in recent days, the virus isn’t finished with India by any means.
+It appears to have already taken a ghastly toll in the country’s vast rural areas, where a majority of the people live and where health care is limited.

 In recent weeks, hundreds of bodies have washed up on the banks of the Ganges River in Uttar Pradesh state.
 Many others have been found buried in shallow graves along its sandy banks.
 It has prompted concerns that they’re the remains of COVID-19 victims.